robotman40/oxnotes/README.md

 `oxnotes list notes`

+To delete an uncategorized note, execute this:

+`oxnotes delete category "My First Note"`

 ### Categorized Notes
 You are able to categorize notes by creating categories.
 For example, we can create a category with this command: